Stars under the stars

 Bard on the Beach

-William Shakespeare's Romeo and Juliet, The Merry Wives of Windsor, Othello, and Pericles are currently showing as part of the 27th "Bard on the Beach" season at Vancouver, BC's Vanier Park.
+William Shakespeare's Romeo and Juliet, The Merry Wives of Windsor, Othello, and Pericles are currently showing in repertory as part of the 27th "Bard on the Beach" season at Vancouver, BC's Vanier Park.
 This year's productions will run through Sept.
 24. Tickets are $20-$47.

 Vanier Park ::